-The main strategy for catalysing change in harmful community norms is to
+The main strategy for catalysing change in harmful community norms is to facilitate dialogue among key groups in the community.
+Dialogue stimulates reflection on human rights principles and ideals and on shared

 ^{3.} Glass et al. Conflict and Health (2018) 12:5, Evaluating the communities care program: best practice for rigorous research to evaluate gender-based violence prevention and response programs in humanitarian settings.